TheOldPresbyope/moOdeCDPlay/README.md

 5. Once the script finishes successfully, you should reboot.
 At this point the moOde CD playback function should be working and you can delete both moOdeCDPlay-master.zip and the moOdeCDPlay-master directory.

 Good listening!

+## Odds and Ends

+### Hardware

+This code was developed on the following system
+- moOde 6.4.0
+- RPi4B
+- LG "Slim Portable DVD Writer" model GP65NB60 [purchased new on-line for under US$30]
+- Canakit 5v/3.0a Raspberry Pi AC adapter with USB-C ouput

+A powered USB hub did not seem to be necessary with this hardware combination, but it may be necessary with more peripherals attached, with other optical-drive models, or with other RPi models.

+### SoX

+A problem experienced in early testing with audible dropouts during CD playback was traced to SoX resampling at 32 bit/384KHz (inadvertently left on after a stress test of the RPi4B).
+Disabling resampling eliminated the dropouts.
+Your mileage with SoX resampling may vary.